viraj-nikam/canvas/.github/UPGRADE.md

 ### Updating dependencies

+> Important: The package name has changed from `cnvs/canvas` to `austintoddj/canvas`

-Update your `cnvs/canvas` dependency to `^6.0` in your `composer.json` file.
+Update the new `austintoddj/canvas` dependency to `^6.0` in your `composer.json` file.
 Upgrade the package to the latest version:

 ```bash
 composer update